 - The collar places pressure on the LES and prevents stomach fluids from backing up into the esophagus.

-- Open fundoplication requires a hospital stay of 6 - 10 days.
+- Open fundoplication requires a hospital stay of 6 to 10 days.

-Click the icon to see an illustrated series detailing gastroesophageal reflux surgery.
+Click the icon to view an illustrated series detailing gastroesophageal reflux.

 - Tiny incisions are made in the abdomen.